 Dave is a retired physician with a Masters of Arts degree in Applied Behavioural Science and extensive training in Gestalt Therapy and NeuroLinguistic Programming.
 Much of his work consists of exploring anger and grief.
 Dave Is an NLP Practitioner and NLP Coach.
 He is also an International Laughter Leader in laughter yoga.
 Dave is no longer funded under OHIP as he has retired his medical licence.
 He has been the Consultant Physician (Anger Management) to Bellwood Health Services in Toronto.
 His book “Blowing Out the Darkness–The Management of Emotional Life Issues, especially Anger and Rage” is available from Amazon or from AuthorHouse.com.

-Lisa is an accredited Family and Divorce Mediator and Certified Coach.
+Lisa is an accredited Family and Divorce Mediator, Certified Coach and Social Service Worker.
 She has been providing Mediation and parenting plans since 2016, working collaboratively with families, children, and co parents.
 Her goal is to assist families navigating the system and deal with challenges, loss of separation and divorce, while reducing conflict in relationships and contentious situations.
 Lisa is passionate about working creatively with families to encompass everyone’s best interest while reaching a mutual goal.
 She also provides comprehensive parenting plans, incorporating the best interest of the child(ren).

-Lisa is currently completing her Social Service Worker Diploma and has 20-years’ experience in Human Resource – which provides insight into Human Rights Violations and conflicts that can contribute to toxic work environments.
+Lisa has completed her Social Service Worker Diploma and With 20 years of experience in Human Resources, she brings invaluable insights into identifying and addressing human rights violations and conflicts that contribute to toxic work environments.
+Additionally, she offered dedicated support to clients through mock interviews and resume assistance, empowering them to succeed in their career journeys.
 By incorporating a non-judgemental, compassionate lens, she provides a safe environment to guide clients towards their personal goals.
 Lisa does not believe a cookie cutter approach works for everyone.
 Therefore, she incorporates a person-centered approach into practice, pulling from a wide range of modalities.
 Lisa takes the time to understand a person’s worldview and perspective, which allows her to support clients with an individualized approach to their distinctive circumstances.

 Unique to Lisa is her involvement with chronic pain.
 After her personal experience with chronic pain, Lisa recognized the systemic issues with pain patients in Ontario.
 She has been Chair of the Action Ontario PNP Steering Committee for ten years advocating for, and supporting pain patients, and creating system change for chronic pain patients in Ontario.
 She is also a member of The Canadian Pain Forum at McMaster Facility of Health and Science.
 Continuing on with her personal interest in chronic pain and the ability to aid clients with post-accident adjustment difficulties and issues relating to chronic pain.